derek/yui-benchmark/README.md

 	...also available locally at http://127.0.0.1:3000
 	When ready, press Enter to begin testing.

-Now point your browser to `http://127.0.0.1:3000` and YUI Benchmark will take care of the rest!
+Now point your browser to `http://127.0.0.1:3000`, hit `Enter` in yrou terminal, and YUI Benchmark will take care of the rest!

+### Automated Testing
-Or, execute with the `--phantom` option for completely automated testing.
+Automated testing is great for quick results or in CI environments (such as [Travis CI](https://travis-ci.org/)).
+Once you have [Phantom.js](http://phantomjs.org/) installed, you can execute tests with the `--phantom` option for completely automated testing.

 For example:

 	$ yb src/app/tests/performance/app-model.js --phantom
 	Waiting for agents to connect at http://10.72.115.67:3000